Alzheimer’s, Dementia,

 Blood tests and other typical techniques for determining a diagnosis do not work with Parkinson’s disease.
 In most cases, if a doctor suspects that Parkinson’s is the reason for certain symptoms, after a comprehensive medical history investigation, they will prescribe medication to relieve symptoms.
 If the medications work, doctors will have sufficient reason to believe that the person does, in fact, have Parkinson’s disease.

-Although there is no known cure for Parkinson’s disease there are treatments available that have the ability to lessen symptoms.
+Although there is no known cure for Parkinson’s disease, there are treatments available that have the ability to lessen symptoms.
 Some of the medications that are prescribed for patients with Parkinson’s disease help to:

 - Increase the level of dopamine in the brain